-Man is confirmed in his role as steward of creation (9:2).
+Man is confirmed in his role as steward of creation (v.
+2).

-He may eat the flesh of animals (9:3), but not their blood (compare with 1:29) because for the Hebrews blood was thought to contain the soul, that is the life of a living being.
+He may eat the flesh of animals (v.
+3), but not their blood (compare with 1:29) because for the Hebrews blood was thought to contain the soul, that is the life of a living being.
 Thus, to eat the flesh of animals without first draining the blood was considered as profaning the very sacredness of life (see Lev 17:10-14).

-The covenant of God with humankind (v.
+The Covenant of God with humankind (v.
 8) and with everything that came from the Ark, means that God is interested in everything that people create: their culture, inventions, as well as their legitimate ambitions.
-God is not only the on the ground and all the fish of the sea.
-They 1:29 are given to you.
-Everything that moves and lives shall be food for you; as I gave you the 17:11 green plants, I have now given you every-Acts thing.
-4 Only you shall not eat flesh with its 15:20 life, that is its blood.
+God is not only the God of believers, he is the God of everyone.
+God does not want merely to save souls: through human creativity God enables people to grow in awareness and responsibility and